- Call Number:

 Volume 9, Author Index to petitions, items 1-285, is available from Library and Archives Canada, (View Author Index).
 Also available in print and as a PDF.

-Volume 10, Calendar in print is available listing each document for items 1-281 and as a PDF in the electronic finding aid section.
+Volume 10, Calendar in print is available listing each document for items 1-281 and as a PDF.

 For more detailed information on the general content of several volumes, researchers may wish to consult: Andrews, Charles, M. Guide to Materials for American History to 1783, in the Public Record Office of Great Britain.
 Volume 2.
 Washington: Carnegie Institution, 1914, p.
 291-195.